Hernando, Mississippi

-Hernando is a city in, and the county seat of, DeSoto County, which is on the northwestern border of Mississippi, United States.
+Hernando is the county seat of DeSoto County, on the northwestern border of Mississippi, United States.
 The population was 17,138 according to the 2020 census records.
-DeSoto County is the second-most-populous county in the Memphis metropolitan area, which includes counties in Tennessee, Arkansas and Mississippi.
+It is located on the south side of the Memphis, Tennessee metro area.
 U.S. Route 51 and the I-55 freeway traverse the city from north to south, and the I-69 freeway crosses the city from east to west.
 The county courthouse is located within Hernando's historic downtown square.
 It is located at the intersection of Commerce Street and present-day U.S. 51.

 History

+Early history

 At the time of encounters by French and Spanish colonists, the Chickasaw people had long inhabited this area.
 France had developed colonial settlements along the Gulf Coast, to the north on the middle Mississippi River in what was called the Illinois Country, and in New France (present-day Quebec in Canada).
 An 18th-century French colonial log house (see first photo in gallery below) in Hernando is a reminder of typical dwellings built in their settlements in the Illinois country, such as in Ste.
 Genevieve, Missouri.
-The French and French Canadians had a wide trading network with various American Indian tribes along this river, for instance in Natchez.
+The French and French Canadians had a wide trading network with various American Indian tribes along this river, for instance, in Natchez.

+19th and 20th centuries

 Following the Indian Removal Act in 1830 and under pressure from the United States, the Chickasaw finally signed a treaty to cede most of their lands in this area to the US.
 Most of the tribe were removed to west of the Mississippi River in Indian Territory.

 This town was first called Jefferson by its new European American settlers.
 It was renamed as Hernando in 1832, after the Spanish explorer Hernando de Soto.
 He was the first European to explore the Mississippi River.

 During the early 20th century, numerous blues musicians developed in Hernando.
 African Americans had developed a strong musical tradition in areas along the Mississippi River, where many had grown up in families working as sharecroppers on cotton plantations.
 During the Great Migration of the first half of the 20th century, many blues musicians migrated north, taking their music to Chicago and helping create the culture of that city.

+21st century

+Hernando, Mississippi, has experienced significant growth in the 21st century, enhancing its economy and preserving its history.
+The completion of I-269 boosted local jobs and investments, attracting major companies.
+Ongoing residential and commercial developments, including a new high school and entertainment district, support Hernando’s appeal as a suburban community.
+Hernando is a Preserve America and Main Street Community, featuring a Farmers Market with local produce, crafts, live music, and programs like Children's POP Day and Senior Days, accepting SNAP benefits.